wp-plugins/woocommerce-hss-extension-for-streaming-video/readme.txt

 = Does this work with other video platforms =

 No this only works with the HostStreamSell video platform

+= How do I style the text which appears above the video player to say whether it is the trailer or full video?

+Add the following to your theme's style.css to for example make the text centered

+.hss_watching_video_text { text-align:center; }
+.hss_watching_trailer_text { text-align:center; }

+You can set what the text says (or whether to show any text at all through the plugin's settings)

 == Screenshots ==